Optimal Auction Design with Contingent Payments and Costly Verification: Introduction

 In our model, private information arrives sequentially.
-At the time of contracting, each agent has an imperfect signal of his valuation, as in the single-agent model of \citet{courty2000sequential} and the multi-agent model of \cite{esHo2007optimal}.\footnote{Both settings are nested by the general multi-period setting of \cite{pavan2014dynamic}.
-They give conditions under which the envelope theorem can be applied.} In those models, each agent learns his true valuation for an object (like a plane ticket) after contracting but \emph{before} allocation.
+At the time of contracting, each agent has an imperfect signal of his valuation, as in the single-agent models of \citet{baron1984regulation} and \citet{courty2000sequential}, and the multi-agent model of \cite{esHo2007optimal}.\footnote{These settings are all nested by the general multi-period setting of \cite{pavan2014dynamic}.
+That paper provides conditions under which an envelope formula holds.} In those models, each agent learns his true valuation for an object (like a plane ticket) after contracting but \emph{before} allocation.
 Thus, the principal can use the allocation together with transfers to elicit the agent's new information.
 In our model, the new information (income) is received by the winner of the asset \emph{after} the asset is allocated.
 Eliciting this information requires contingent payments.\footnote{In \cite{mezzetti2004mechanism,mezzetti2007mechanism} \emph{every} agent receives private information (his realized interdependent payoff) after the allocation.
 The principal can elicit this information, without verification, provided that each agent's report affects the other agents' payments, not his own.}